Have you ever considered taking a few steps to boost your home’s positive energy?

 “One of most primal needs as human beings is to be safe.
 If we have our backs to the door, we’re vulnerable,” Chomos said.
 “This puts us in command and control of our environment.”

 - A foyer or mud room helps establish a sense of arrival, while stairs that are out of the path of the front door helps avoid the negative qi that comes with having to make an immediate decision upon walking into the home.
 To go upstairs or not?

-- Rounded corners, instead of sharp ones, and bedrooms toward the rear of the home instead of the front, are other considerations that create good qi and a peaceful environment.
+- Try rounded corners instead of sharp ones, and bedrooms toward the rear of the home instead of the front.
+These are other considerations that create good qi and a peaceful environment.

 - Bathrooms should never sit directly behind a bedroom wall.
 Because water is in constant motion, it prohibits a good night’s sleep.

-Interior design consultants with expertise in feng shui can offer recommendations on the location of the property, the overall flow of energy, the placement of windows, doors and staircases, furniture arrangement and curb appeal.
+Interior design consultants with expertise in feng shui can offer recommendations.
+Such as location of the property, overall flow of energy, placement, arrangement and curb appeal.